petudesign/petudesign/README.md

 ## About Me

-Designer who builds.
-I approach UX through systems thinking — whether that's mapping user behavior, structuring information, or writing the code that brings it to life.
+AI Design Engineer focused on UX, systems thinking, and product implementation.

+I design digital products by mapping user behavior, structuring information, and turning ideas into working interfaces with Codex.

-Graduated in ICT Engineering (Mobile Solutions) from Metropolia UAS.
-Switched from code to design two years ago.
-Currently seeking my first full-time design role.
+Graduated in ICT Engineering (Mobile Solutions) from Metropolia University of Applied Sciences.
+Now work across both design and development.